tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_combinatorial.md

 ## Four-by-four Sudoku

-[Sudoku](http://en.wikipedia.org/wiki/Sudoku) puzzles are a popular number puzzle.
-Typically, they are played on a 9-by-9 grid of cells, and the goal is to put the numbers 1 to 9 into each cell such that:
+[Sudoku](http://en.wikipedia.org/wiki/Sudoku) is a popular number puzzle.
+Typically, it's played on a 9-by-9 grid of cells, and the goal is to put the numbers 1 to 9 into each cell such that:

 - Each row is a permutation of 1 to 9.
 - Each column is a permutation of 1 to 9.
 - Each of the nine 3-by-3 sub-squares is a permutation of 1 to 9.

 Sudoku puzzles start with some numbers already filled in, and then, through